U.S. flag

 PATHOPHYSIOLOGY

 Conversely, ACTH deficiency in central AI leads to decreased secretion of cortisol and adrenal androgens, while MCs production remains normal, as MCs are principally regulated by the RAAS.
 In the early stages, basal ACTH secretion is normal, while its stress-induced release is impaired.
 With further loss, there is atrophy of zonae fasciculata and reticularis of the adrenal cortex.
 Therefore, basal cortisol secretion is decreased but aldosterone secretion by the zona glomerulosa is preserved.
-However, hypotension in central AI may still occur due to decreased vascular tone as a result of reduced vascular responsiveness to angiotensin II and noradrenaline.
+However, hypotension in central AI can still occur due to decreased vascular tone because of reduced vascular responsiveness to angiotensin II and noradrenaline.

 DIAGNOSIS AND DIFFERENTIAL DIAGNOSIS